 Factoring is the industry’s solution for quick payments to carriers.
 A factoring company steps in and pays your invoice today.
 Then that company collects from your customer, the shipper or broker who hired you to haul a given load.
 For their service, the factoring company keeps a low percentage of the total invoice value.
 (With Bobtail, the factoring fee ranges from 1.99% to 2.99%, depending on the volume of invoices you factor.)

 Note that factoring is not a loan; the factoring company buys your invoices, so there’s no compounding interest or credit impact.
 Factoring beats loans as a cash-flow solution, hands down.

 Struggling with slow payments from shippers and brokers?
 Keep cash flowing the simple way with Bobtail factoring.
-Try it free with a seven-day trial.

 With these preliminaries out of the way, we’re ready to answer the question that brought you here: What exactly is a notice of assignment in trucking?

 Factoring requires shippers and brokers to make changes in their billing systems.
 You’re no longer the collector on a factored invoice; the factoring company is.
 Accounts payable departments are busy places, and it’s easy for a shipper’s finance team to get confused when you do the work but another company collects the payment (after that company pays you, of course).

 A notice of assignment clears up the billing relationship in a factoring agreement.
 A notice of assignment is a contractual document, supplied to both the carrier and the customer, that tells the customer to pay the factoring company, not the carrier.